citp/privacy-policy-historical/t/ti/tip/tipard.com.md

 ## RegNow

-RegNow is the software industry’s premier registration commerce provider.
+RegNow is the software industry's premier registration commerce provider.
 Tipard uses RegNow to provide you with very secure and fast online purchase.

 ## Cookies